 The Canadian federal government, and Canada’s provinces and territories are parties to a number of trade agreements intended to broaden market access for their domestic suppliers.

-While less far-reaching in their application within Canada, in addition to the foregoing treaties, Canada’s federal and provincial/territorial governments are bound by a number of bilateral and multilateral international agreements including the World Trade Organization’s Agreement on Procurement (WTO-AGP) the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
-In addition, provinces/territories have entered into various regional domestic trade agreements that may lower the threshold for competitive procurements.
+While less far-reaching in their application inside Canada, Canada’s federal and provincial/territorial governments are bound by a number of bilateral and multilateral international agreements including the World Trade Organization’s Agreement on Procurement (WTO-AGP) the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
+In addition, provinces/territories have entered into various regional domestic trade agreements that often have the effect of lowering the threshold for competitive procurements.
 All of these trade agreements generally reflect the principles contained in the CFTA and CETA.

 The CETA and CFTA are surprisingly detailed in terms of the process rules they impose on purchasers, effectively codifying the procurement procedures that must be followed for covered procurements.
-To illustrate the granularity of the rules, a sample is provided below.
+The following list of requirements is provided to illustrate the granularity of the rules: